CIS565-Fall-2019/Project1-CUDA-Flocking/INSTRUCTION.md

 right-click and drag vertically to zoom in and out.

 **NOTE: Build the project in `release` mode for performance analysis and capturing.**

-On some configurations (commonly on lab machines), the unmodified code built in `release` mode crashes mysteriously with an `exception: thrust::system::system_error` at some memory location.
-This can happen because the compute capability specified in `src/CMakeLists.txt` does not match your GPU's compute capability.
-Look up your compute capability version and change the `-arch=sm_20` flag to match. `sm_20` corresponds with compute capability 2.0, `sm_21` with 2.1, `sm_50` with 5.0, and so on.

-You will need to re-generate the project with cmake.

 ### 1.1.
 Boids with Naive Neighbor Search